 Graduate training, like future professional life, includes demands that might tempt some students to violate integrity standards.
 There are pressures on graduate students to achieve high grades, obtain financial support, meet research or publication deadlines, gain recognition from the scholarly community, and secure employment.
-Although faculty members can help students to maintain academic integrity despite these pressures, each student has final responsibility for maintaining integrity in his or her individual conduct.
+Although faculty members can help students face and respond appropriately to these pressures, each student has final responsibility for maintaining integrity in his or her individual conduct.